Tutorial: Using AWS Lambda with Amazon DynamoDB streams

 Prerequisites

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console.
-If you haven't already, follow the instructions in Getting started with Lambda to create your first Lambda function.
+If you haven't already, follow the instructions in Create a Lambda function with the console to create your first Lambda function.

 For long commands, an escape character (\